ConnorBurgess/SFHype.Solution/README.md

 <p align="center"><img src="" alt="Sf Hype"
 	title="SF Hype" width="350" height="200"></p>

-Work in Progress
+* API is WIP

 ## Description
-SFHype is a RESTful API with full CRUD to track and rate hyped shops, restaurants, and other spots around the San Francisco metro area.
+SFHype is a RESTful API with full CRUD to track hyped shops, restaurants, and other spots around the San Francisco metro area.
 Database is pre-seeded with starting shops and ready to be incorporated with a front end.
 Utilizes system whereby shops gain "hype" according to how user interacts with API (see below for examples).
 Shops are added to "featured shop" list which are sorted in descending order by hype rating.
 API created using C#/.Net and Uses Entity Framework Core ORM to abstract SQL interaction.
 * * *

 ## Hype system